-You will be picked up and transferred to the airport for your domestic flight to Arequipa airport where you will be met for your half day sightseeing tour of this beautiful city.
+You will be picked up and transferred to the airport for your domestic flight to Arequipa airport where you will be met for your half-day sightseeing tour of this beautiful city.
 Included is a visit to the Spanish Colonial Monastery of Santa Catalina, called "a city within a city", which lay closed to the layman and shrouded in mystery for over 400 years.
 This remarkable relic of colonial times now is open to the public.
 Continue to your accommodations in Arequipa.
 (B)

 Early departure towards the highlands passing through Yura-Pampa Cañahuas and La Pulpera with a good chance of observing groups of wild vicuñas and fighting cattle.
 Stop en route to see petroglyphs in the Caves of Mollepunco and in the town of Callali to see natural hill formations with the appearance of enchanted castles.
 Drive to La Calera to enjoy the thermal baths under the stars.
-Return to township of Chivay for overnight.
+Return to the township of Chivay overnight.
 (BLD)

 Arequipa - Lima